Skip to main content

 This page has three main sections:

-• Chat - The current active section (highlighted ) where you can edit your ontology
+• Chat - The current active section (highlighted ) where you can edit your data layer

 • Sources - View raw data connections